wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/01-setting-up-a-wordpress-multisite-network.md

 Each individual site has separate directories for media uploads within the shared installation and separate tables in the database for site content.

 It is important to note that while they share the same core WordPress files the sites in a multisite network are separate from each other.
-They are not interconnected like things in other kinds of networks.
+They are not interconnected like other kinds of networks.
 If you plan on creating sites that are strongly interconnected, that share data, or share users, then a multisite network might not be the best solution.

 ## Why use a WordPress multisite network?